16 October 2025

 Although we usually have several games running at each of our monthly meetings, we encourage members to commit in advance to run at least one game per month.
 That way we hope to ensure there's at least one thing happening every month!

-The table below shows what is planned so far.
+The table below shows what is planned so far and what happned.

 David M.